Generalized Sobol sensitivity indices for dependent variables: numerical methods: The hierarchically orthogonal Gram-Schmidt procedure

 In practice, polynomials or splines basis functions~\cite{droesbeke} will be considered.
-Also, for practical reasons and motivation exposed in Section \ref{sectasymp}, we will approximate the model output by an ANOVA model of order at most $d=3$.
-In the next section, we discuss the practical estimation of generalized Sobol sensitivity indices using least-squares minimization.
-Further, we also discuss the curse of dimensionality, and propose some variable selection methods to handle it.
+Also, as we may be faced to expensive models with a fixed budget, the number of observations $n$ may be limited.
+In this case, and in view of the HOGS procedure, $L$ should be chosen accordingly.\\ In the next section, we discuss the practical estimation of the generalized Sobol sensitivity indices using least-squares minimization, and its consistency.
+We also discuss the curse of dimensionality, and propose some variable selection methods to circumvent it.

-\section{ESTIMATION OF THE GENERALIZED SENSITIVITY INDICES}
+\section{Estimation of the generalized sensitivity indices}

-\subsection{Least-Squares Estimation}
+\subsection{Least-Squares estimation}

 The effects $(\eta_u)_{u\in S}$ in the HOFD (\ref{equ2}) satisfy